cbisam69/joy-of-coding/README.md

 # joy-of-coding
-first day of joy of coding by RNS intitute of technology
+ joy of coding by RNS intitute of technology